adammaly004/Raspberry_led_matrix/README.md

-# RGB LED Matrix control with Raspberry
+# RGB LED Matrix control with Raspberry Pi

 This project allows you to connect to the led matrix via Raspberry Pi thanks to the Flask server and control it from a computer or mobile phone.